brotatotes/bht-automation/bht gen 3/Luke/Chapter 14/Luke 14 5 bht.md

 ### John Calvin:
-1. "Though they did not deserve that Christ should take pains to remove the offense, yet he shows that he did nothing inconsistent with the observance of the Sabbath."
+1. "He shows that he did nothing inconsistent with the observance of the Sabbath."
-2. "He knew that they were too much blinded by virulent hatred to yield submissively, to argument, but wished to triumph over their malice, by compelling them through shame to be silent."
+2. "If we are at liberty to relieve brute animals on Sabbath, it would be unreasonable that we should not perform a similar office of kindness to man, who is formed after the image of God."
-3. "If we are at liberty to relieve brute animals on Sabbath, it would be unreasonable that we should not perform a similar office of kindness to man, who is formed after the image of God."
+3. "He knew that they were too much blinded by virulent hatred to yield submissively, to argument, but wished to triumph over their malice, by compelling them through shame to be silent."

 ### Philip Schaff:
 1. "If on the Sabbath you help what is your own, then help others (love thy neighbor as thyself)."